Tom Brady Says Donald Trump Asked Him To Speak At The 2016 Republican National Convention

 “In 2002, after I won my first Super Bowl, he asked me to go judge a Miss USA competition, which I thought was the coolest thing in the world because I was 24 years old and had a chance to do something like that,” the former Patriots quarterback said.

-After that initial meeting, Brady said that Trump would call him after games, and even invite him out to play golf.
-Brady explained that Trump has a way of connecting with people, and said that he would often stand on the sideline at Patriots game and cheer for the team.
+After that initial meeting, Brady said that Trump would call him after games and even invite him out to play golf.
+Brady explained that Trump has a way of connecting with people, and he would often stand on the sideline at Patriots game and cheer for the team.

 When Trump started getting more political, Brady said that he didn’t like the way their relationship got scrutinized.